thunchanokbow/AudibleBook-Revenue/sections/looker-studio.md

 - [Search Books By Revenue](looker-studio.md#Search-Books-By-Revenue)

 ## Create view in BigQuery
 A view is a virtual table defined by a SQL query that you can then authorize other users to access the data from the table.
+We can create view by writing SQL script.
 <br>
 <br>

 CREATE VIEW ` [_Project_] . [_Data-Set_] . [_View_] `
 <br>